carlosdelblanco/SomosComercio-Back/components.md

 - A create button with the received text
 - A form that receives the following text in its input fields:

-  - Its name inside an h3
+- business name
-  - Its picture
+- category
-  - Its slogan
+- slogan
-  - Its address
+- address
-  - Its adhesion date
+- adhesion date
-  - Its contact number
+- contact number
-  - It's business image
+- business image

 ### Get actions